Refried beans made in a crock pot. Lots of flavor and no fat!

 Easy to make refried beans

-I love, love, love these crock pot refried beans!
+I love these crock pot refried beans!
 They are so tasty, so easy and they aren't from a can!

 Anytime I make something myself, I just know exactly how it has been handled and the quality of the ingredients I use.
 Plus homemade refried beans are much cheaper than buying the cans from the grocery store.